-It’s April!
-Easter is coming.
 I’m not about to spend hours decorating a gorgeous cake that looks like the Easter Bunny Himself or anything.
-But these sweet little Easter Chick Cupcakes?
-These I can do.
-And so can you…
+But these sweet little gluten free Easter Chick Cupcakes are easy enough that we can all make them.

 I promise they’re just so easy to put together.
 And it’s really nice to learn how to make and work with modeling chocolate.
 It’s similar to fondant, but it’s more stiff and easier to shape into figures like these little baby chicks.